GrahamCobb/tidy-inbox-imap/README.md

 ```
 /share/tidy-inbox-imap/defaults.rc
 $ENV{HOME}/.tidy-inbox-imaprc
-./.tidy-inbox-imaprc
+./.tidy-inbox-imap
 ```

-The configuration files are perl scripts can should call the config procedures:
+The configuration files are perl scripts and should call the config procedures:
 * config_imap
 * config_action_defaults